GovReady/continuous-ato-kit/README.md

 In Jenkins, go to the top level of Jenkins, and then to the Credentials page.

 Click on a credential scope, such as the global scope.
 Click on “Add credentials”.
 Change “Kind” to “Secret text”.
 For the “Secret”, paste the GovReady-Q Unix Server API URL.
 For “ID”, enter `govready_q_api_url`.
+Optionally add a description.
 And click “OK”.

 ![](jenkins-credentials-2.png)